NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

            ├── (... supporting data for individual PODs )

-The default test case uses the QBOi.EXP1.AMIP.001 sample.
-The GFDL.CM4.c96L32.am4g10r8 sample is only for testing the MJO Propagation and Amplitude POD.
+The default test case uses the QBOi.EXP1.AMIP.001 data.
+The GFDL.CM4.c96L32.am4g10r8 data is only for testing the MJO Propagation and Amplitude POD.

 You can put the observational data and model output in different locations (e.g., for space reasons) by changing the values of ``OBS_DATA_ROOT`` and ``MODEL_DATA_ROOT`` as described in :numref:`ref-configure`.